 The Policy Environment

 Until recently, Thailand operated a highly protectionist and subsidised sugar policy, with government intervention in almost all aspects of the sugar sector, which was based on the pre-2006 EU sugar policy.
-In response to a World Trade Organisation (WTO) challenge by Brazil, Thailand is in the process of reviewing these subsidy arrangements.
+In response to a World Trade Organisation (WTO) challenge by Brazil, Thailand has reviewed and updated its subsidy arrangements.

-Domestic sugar sales were controlled and limited by a fixed annual quota (Quota A – set at 2.4 million tonnes in 2014).
-Sugar produced in excess of this couldn't be sold internally and had to be exported (Quotas B and C).
-Quota B exports (currently set at 0.8 million tonnes of raw sugar) were controlled by the Thailand Cane and Sugar Corporation which had overall responsibility for pricing and selling.
+Domestic sugar sales were controlled and limited by a fixed annual quota (Quota A).
+This had a minimum sales price set annually by the Government.
+Sugar produced in excess of Quota A couldn't be sold internally and had to be exported (Quotas B and C).
+Quota B exports were controlled by the Thailand Cane and Sugar Corporation which had overall responsibility for pricing and selling.
 The average price from the Quota A and B sales determined the final cane price paid to farmers.
 Quota C represents the residual surplus which had to be exported, but under the direction of individual companies.